llvilanova/trun/README.md

   confidence.
 Can be changed through `trun::parameters::stddev_perc` and `trun::parameters::confidence_sigma`.

-* Keeps running batches of experiments until 30 runs meet the selected criteria, or until 300 seconds have passed (and then assumes the experiment results do not converge).
-Can be changed through `trun::parameters::run_size_min_significance` and `trun::parameters::experiment_timeout`.
+* Keeps running the experiment until the measurements meet the selected criteria, or until 300 seconds have passed (and then assumes the experiment results do not converge).
+Can be changed through `trun::parameters::batch_group_min_size` and `trun::parameters::experiment_timeout`.

 ## Advanced usage